 Watching the trends

 The numbers don't paint a clear picture.
-For the last fully reported fiscal quarter, Medtronic's year-over-year revenue grew 7.3%, and its AR grew 15.9%.
+For the last fully reported fiscal quarter, Medtronic's year-over-year revenue shrank 1.1%, and its AR grew 5.6%.
 That looks OK.
-End-of-quarter DSO increased 8% over the prior-year quarter.
-It was up 3.9% versus the prior quarter.
+End-of-quarter DSO increased 6.7% over the prior-year quarter.
+It was about the same as the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.